Kāpiti ratepayers have invested proactively in our water infrastructure and services, and we're well positioned for the future.

 The projects are new initiatives or requests to accelerate, scale up, or enhance projects already consulted on and planned for in Council’s Long-term Plan 2021–41 (LTP).

-New heat recovery and low-emissions power source for Ōtaki Pool.
+Install a new heat recovery and low-emissions power source for Ōtaki Pool.

 This is a scope increase not covered in the current Long–Term Plan (LTP) budget for the Stage 2 upgrades.
 This project will help reduce emissions by approximately 180 tCO2